open-policy-agent/opa/docs/docs/index.md

 - Networks connect servers and can be public or private.
 Public networks are connected to the Internet.
 - Ports attach servers to networks.

-All the servers, networks, and ports are provisioned by a script.
-The script receives a JSON representation of the system as input:
+All the servers, networks, and ports are provisioned using infrastructure as code.
+The infrastructure configuration is specified in this JSON representation:

 ```json
 {